Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Analytical results

 In the following, the notation

 will prove to be convenient.
 The terms $\xi$ and $\chi$ in Eqs.~(\ref{eq:defxi}) and~(\ref{eq:defchi}) can then be written as

 and the energy dispersion~(\ref{eq:generaldispersion}) becomes

-Here we defined $\epsilon \equiv E/t$, and $\tau \equiv t_{\rm SO}/t$.
-Multiplying this equation with $\phi_i^2$ gives a fourth order equation in $\phi_i$ from which one can in principle calculate the allowed values of $\phi_i$ as a function of energy.
+Here we defined $\epsilon \equiv E/t$, and $\tau_{\rm so} \equiv t_{\rm so}/t$.
+Multiplying this equation by $\phi_i^2$ gives a fourth order equation in $\phi_i$ from which one can in principle calculate the allowed values of $\phi_i$ as a function of energy.
 Solving this equation exactly proves to be too difficult.
-However, as we are interested in small values of the energy $\epsilon$ and spin-orbit coupling strength $\tau$, we can make an expansion to second order in these parameters.
-From the four solutions to Eq.~(\ref{eq:epsdispersion}), only two fulfill the condition $|\phi_i| < 1$ for a decaying wavefunction around the M-point ($q_x a = \pi / \sqrt{3}$ corresponding to zero energy $\epsilon=0$).
+However, since we are interested in small values of the normalised energy $\epsilon$ and SO coupling strength $\tau_{\rm so}$, we can make an expansion to second order in these parameters.
+From the four solutions of Eq.~(\ref{eq:epsdispersion}), only two fulfill the condition $|\phi_i| < 1$ for a decaying wavefunction around the M-point ($q_x a = \pi / \sqrt{3}$ corresponding to zero energy $\epsilon=0$).
 They are

 The quantities $\phi_i$ still depend explicitly on both energy and wavevector $q_x$.
-In order to find the dispersion relation $\epsilon(q_x)$, we have to apply the boundary condition $\Psi^{\rm zz}_{s_z,q_x}(x,y=0) = \spinor{0}{0}$ to the wavefunction defined in Eq.~(\ref{eq:ansatz_zigzag}).
+In order to find the dispersion relation $\epsilon(q_x)$, we have to apply the boundary condition $\Psi_{\rm zz}(x,y=0) = \spinor{0}{0}$ to the wavefunction defined in Eq.~(\ref{eq:ansatz_zigzag}).
 A non-trivial solution for the coefficients $\alpha$ and $\beta$ is then obtained when